NoeCoOfficial/Expland/LOG.md

 [7/1/2025] sebashtioon - Oops I missed some days... but made a TON of progress, can't wait for v0.6.0.

 [26/1/2025] sebashtioon - My bad for not keeping logs yall... the chest is coming and also music!
 Awesome

+[14/2/2025] sebashtioon - Explorer notes are coming... also, does anyone even read this???